Log in via

 Municipal Canada B.C.
 Surrey 5

-Student Canada B.C.
-Vancouver 5
+Municipal Canada B.C.
+Victoria 5

 Student USA California Berkeley 5

-Municipal Canada B.C.
-Richmond 4
+Student Canada B.C.
+4

-Municipal Canada B.C.
+Student Canada B.C.
 Victoria 4

 • It's cheap: Usually a community would persuade its government to fund the voter-selected blogs, so that funding comes from all who benefit.
 However, anyone can contribute funding.
 We suggest starting with $10/day/community, none of which goes to votermedia.org; it all goes to the bloggers.
 (We're an all-volunteer nonprofit project.)
 Start at any time, and continue throughout the year.
 We can put the funding schedule into our system to calculate awards.
 Funders can pay bloggers directly, based on automated output from your community's accounting page like this.